How Voluntary Benefits Help Small Businesses Stay Productive

 Benefits carriers want to see small, local companies thrive.
 According to the U.S. Small Business Administration, 47.5% of the U.S. workforce is made up of small business employees.
 When small businesses are profitable, it helps fuel the economy and promotes growth.
 That’s why most benefits carriers offer something called “voluntary” benefits to small businesses.
 Voluntary benefits may be available for a variety of products, including dental insurance, vision coverage, legal services, identity protection, pet insurance, life insurance and more.

-With voluntary benefits, companies pay as little—or as much—as they want toward their employees’ low monthly premium.
+With voluntary benefits, companies pay as little—or as much—as they want toward their employees’ low monthly premiums.
 Even if employees pay 100% of their premium, with no employer contribution, they still receive an affordable group rate.
 In other words, voluntary benefits are a cost-efficient way to provide additional coverage to your employees that will improve their health and well-being.

 When evaluating which benefits to add to your overall package, remember that it’s nearly impossible to meet the varied needs of each employee with a one-size-fits-all benefits offering.
 Voluntary benefits can be a great way to offer more variety in your benefits package to meet the needs of your diverse workforce, which ultimately will make your employees happier and more productive at work.
 They can also help employers attract and retain talented employees, many of whom may be enticed to jump ship if a competitor offers more choice and flexibility.